 The lovely thing about Suffolk is that it has retained much of its charm from yesteryear and the beautiful Victorian seaside town of Aldeburgh is no exception.

+There are lots of things to do in Aldeburgh including festivals, museums, watching fishermen bring in their catch.
 If you take a walk along the beach path towards Thorpeness, you will spot The Scallop.
 Come to Aldeburgh for a weekend in August and you’ll be able to check out the fantastic cultural offerings going on at Snape Maltings.

 Aldeburgh has lots of fabulous restaurants including The Lighthouse which is our favourite, but you may want to just grab some fish & chips from Aldeburgh Fish & Chips (or try one of the many seafood shacks on the beach) and eat them on the beach.